sesam-io/sesam-datasource-ftp/README.md

 This microservice should receive some http request, such as "http://sesam-datasource-ftp:5000/{sys_id}/file?fpath={fpath}".

-{sys_id} should be an enviroment variable that contains the ftp server url.
+{sys_id} should be an environment variable that contains the ftp server url.
-If you dont want to define {sys_id} as the environment variable.
+If you dont want to define {sys_id} in the environment variables.
 You also can use this url pattern "http://sesam-datasource-ftp:5000/{sys_id}/file?fpath={fpath}&sys_id=ftp://ftp_server_url".